ptschandl/HAM10000_dataset/README.md

-This repository gives access to the tools created and used for assembling the training dataset for the proposed HAM-10000 (*Human Against Machine with 10000 training images*) study, which is planned to extend part 3 of the ISIC 2018 challenge.
+This repository gives access to the tools created and used for assembling the training dataset for the proposed HAM-10000 (*Human Against Machine with 10000 training images*) study, which extending part 3 of the ISIC 2018 challenge.
 The dataset itself is available for download at the [Harvard dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) or the [ISIC-archive](https://isic-archive.com/#images).

 <hr>